 Spring cleaning has numerous health benefits.
-Along with removing dust, dirt, and bacteria that has accumulated over the winter months, a clean interior can help improve your mental health, while offering the chance to make your home or business more efficient, saving you money while improving the health of the planet.
+Along with removing dust, dirt, and bacteria that has accumulated over the winter months, a clean interior can help improve your mental health, while offering the chance to make your home or business more energy efficient, saving you money while improving the health of the planet.

-According to a recent Shelton Group Utility Pulse study, efficiency is on the decline within American households, despite the implications of climate change.
+According to a recent Shelton Group Utility Pulse study, energy efficiency is on the decline within American households, despite the implications of climate change.
 In today’s climate change-affected world, where there is accelerated sea level rise and more frequent heat waves than seen in the past, it’s more important than ever to reduce carbon emissions as much as possible, even if that only means within your home.

 Building Maintenance and Energy Efficiency